A Letter to the Community from Charles and Margaret Juravinski

-Hamilton philanthropists Charles and Margaret Juravinski will create an endowment of more than $100 million to support researchers across Hamilton Health Sciences, McMaster University and St. Joseph’s Healthcare Hamilton.
+Hamilton philanthropists Charles and Margaret Juravinski created an endowment of more than $100 million to support researchers across Hamilton Health Sciences, McMaster University and St. Joseph’s Healthcare Hamilton.

 We think of ourselves as lucky people.
 We have enjoyed many opportunities and an uncommon share of good fortune, having lived long lives in this amazing community.